LaTeX Text Boxes

 LaTeX provides various ways to customize your text boxes:

-command (requires the LaTeX Colors package)
+colorboxcommand (requires the LaTeX Colors package) - Adjust width and alignment for precise positioning

 \usepackage{xcolor}